 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose hamstring origin tendonitis.
 Occasionally, further investigations such as an Ultrasound, X-ray or MRI scan may be required to assist with diagnosis and assess the severity of the hamstring origin tendonitis.

 Prognosis of hamstring origin tendonitis

-Most patients with hamstring origin tendonitis heal well with appropriate physiotherapy and return to normal function in a number of weeks.
-Occasionally, rehabilitation can take significantly longer and may take many months in those who have had hamstring origin tendonitis for a long period of time.
+Most patients with hamstring origin tendonitis (tendinopathy) heal well with appropriate physiotherapy and return to normal function in a number of weeks (particularly those in the acute reactive phase).
+Occasionally, rehabilitation can take significantly longer and may take many months in those who have progressed to the dysrepair and degenerative phases.
 Early physiotherapy treatment is vital to hasten recovery in all patients with hamstring origin tendonitis.

 Treatment for hamstring origin tendonitis